 - After the news has arrived, the volatility of the stock will reduce.
 Then the Gray list can be changed, and the particular Arbitrage segment of that Investment BankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. group can be allowed for making arbitrage positions on that particular scrip.

 - However, there is no such change for the ‘trading department’ of that particular group.

-Thus to regulate any means of unethical practices the regulatory bodies has barred the ‘Arbitrager’ segment from doing any sort of manipulation or taking any advantage from the ‘Investment Banking’ department in advance.
-This kind of malpractices can be restricted through proper security and checklists like the introduction of ‘Chinese wall’, properly maintenance of secrecy should be maintained between the two departments of the Bank.
+Thus to regulate any means of unethical practices, the regulatory bodies have barred the ‘Arbitrager’ segment from doing any sort of manipulation or taking any advantage from the ‘Investment Banking’ department in advance.
+This kind of malpractices can be restricted through proper security and checklists like the introduction of the ‘Chinese wall’, properly maintenance of secrecy should be maintained between the two departments of the Bank.

 This has been a guide to what is a Gray List and its definition.
 Here we discuss examples of gray list stocks along with advantages, disadvantages, and limitations.
 You can learn more about financing from the following articles –